Finns get tougher on Europe as crisis drags on

 He recalled starting his mornings in the spring of 1993 by nervously checking share prices and bond yields.

 "I called the Treasury to ask, 'do we still have cash to pay the bills and salaries?'
 The IMF was a few weeks away.
-We had to take action and modernise the welfare state," he said at an IMF panel discussion in Riga.
+We had to take action and modernize the welfare state," he said at an IMF panel discussion in Riga.

 President Sauli Niinisto, who as finance minister led the country's entry into the euro, says he feels Finland is wrongly viewed as a wealthy nation reluctant to help others.